 Oakland’s first resident since being established as a cemetery is Dr. James Nissen, a medical doctor visiting Atlanta who fell ill and died in 1850.
 Dr. Nissen shared a common fear of the day of being buried alive.
-Before his death he asked that the neck of his corpse be cut before he was buried to ensure he was truly dead and did not wake up later 6 feet under.
+Before his death, he asked that his corpse’s neck be cut before burial to ensure he was truly dead.
+Let’s certainly hope he didn’t wake up later 6 feet under.

-Bobby Jones, an Atlanta-native amateur golfer known for being the only person to win the Grand Slam of four major golfing titles in one year (1930) and the founder of the Augusta National Golf Club and of the Masters Tournament, is buried in the original 6 acres of Oakland Cemetery.
+Bobby Jones is buried in the original 6 acres of Oakland Cemetery.
+Jones was an Atlanta-native amateur golfer known for being the only person to win the Grand Slam of four major golfing titles in one year (1930) and the founder of the Augusta National Golf Club and of the Masters Tournament.

-27 former Atlanta mayors are buried in Oakland, including Atlanta’s first mayor Moses Formwalt and Atlanta’s first African-American mayor Maynard Jackson.
+Twent-seven former Atlanta mayors are buried in Oakland.
+These include Atlanta’s first mayor, Moses Formwalt, and Atlanta’s first African-American mayor, Maynard Jackson.

 Margaret Mitchell, author of Gone With the Wind, is buried with her husband John Marsh.

 A striking life-sized statue sits atop the mausoleum of Jasper Smith, a real estate investor who financed buildings downtown.
 His statue is carved without a necktie because he had a bad experience with them as a child and refused to wear them.
 However, his burial clothes reportedly do include a necktie.

 The Victorians created cemeteries as public gardens where you could come spend an afternoon with family, those who are still living as well as those that have passed.